Here's What Went Down With Combat Flip Flops After Shark Tank

 As an army veteran, Matthew Griffin knows firsthand about the devastation war can cause.
 But he was determined to make something good come out of it.
 "On a trip to Kabul, I was invited to visit an Afghan combat boot and uniform factory.
 In this factory, I witnessed hundreds of people working — this was the first positive outcome I saw from the war effort.
 When I found out the factory was going to shut down after the war, my elation turned to fury.
 Then it happened," he recalled to Failory.
 It was then that he noticed a combat boot merged with a flip-flop sitting on a table.
 "The factory manager agreed to let me run with it and I immediately returned to my hotel room to register Combat Flip Flops domain," he shared.
 And that's how, in 2011, Combat Flip Flops was born.

 Alongside his co-founders, fellow army man Donald Lee and Griffin's brother-in-law Andy Sewrey, then began to create more flip flops, clothing, and accessories, all with the intention that selling them would help him to give back.
 "We work with local entrepreneurs to make fashion and lifestyle products.
 Each product sold funds a day of education for an Afghan girl," he explained of their charity-inspired business model.
 But as Griffin, Lee, and Sewrey didn't have any discernible business knowledge and the company started to take off, they knew it was time to get some outside help.
-That's when they turned to the multi-millionaires on "Shark Tank."
+That's when, like fellow hybrid shoe brand Muvez Footwear, who appeared on "Shark Tank" season 11, the entrepreneurs took to the ABC series for advice from the world's most well-known multi-millionaires.

 Matthew Griffin and Donald Lee took their idea to the "Shark Tank" entrepreneurs during Season 7 of the ABC show in 2016, pitching to Mark Cuban, Daymond John, Kevin O'Leary, Lori Greiner, and Robert Herjavec.
 The two explained their desire to give more people without opportunities work, while looking for $150,000 in exchange for 10% of the company.
 The two shared Combat Flip Flops had made $134,000 the past year and were already making more than that for that year, noting they were predicting a 5% profit.